Union Station (Northampton, Massachusetts): Former service

 The Connecticut River Railroad opened to passenger service between Springfield and Northampton in late 1845; trains reached Deerfield in August 1846, Greenfield in December 1847, and the junction with the Central Vermont Railway in January 1849.
 When the Vermont and Massachusetts Railroad reached Brattleboro in 1850, the Connecticut River Railroad began running through service from Springfield to Brattleboro.
 Over the next century, the line was host to a mix of local and long-distance passenger and freight service.
 It became part of the route for numerous New York-Montreal trains as early as the 1860s, and was acquired by the Boston and Maine Railroad in 1893.

 Northampton's Union Station was built in 1896-97 during a project to eliminate grade crossings through downtown Northampton.
 The station unified two separate stations, serving the Connecticut River mainline, the Central Massachusetts Railroad, the New Haven and Northampton Railroad, and the NH&N's Williamstown Branch.
 The station opened on Sunday morning December 5, 1897, in time for the departure of the 9:25 a.m. train for Springfield.
 It was reported that upwards of 2,000 people visited the station on its opening day.

 The station was heavily damaged by fire in the early morning hours of October 31, 1928.
 The fire, which was visible for miles up and down the valley, is said to have attracted a large crowd of late Halloween revelers.
 Service quickly resumed and the station was rebuilt.

 Long-distance passenger service over the line ended in October 1966, with local service between Springfield and Brattleboro lasting several more months.
 In 1972, Amtrak began running the Montrealer, which ran along the line at night, stopping at Northampton but not Holyoke or Greenfield.
 The Montrealer was discontinued in 1987 due to poor track conditions on the line.

 Montrealer service resumed in 1989 after Amtrak seized control of the line in Vermont from the Boston and Maine Railroad, but the train was rerouted over the Central Vermont Railway through Massachusetts and Connecticut to avoid the still-dilapidated Conn River Line which Amtrak did not control.
 A stop was added at Amherst to replace Northampton.
 The Montrealer was replaced by the daytime Vermonter in 1995, using the original route through Connecticut but still avoiding the Connecticut River Line in Massachusetts.

 The former station building, associated 200-space parking lot, and the Tunnel Bar that operates under the building in the under-track passage, were purchased by the business entities Harmonic Rock LLC and Notch 8 Inc. in 2013 for $2.55 million.
-The current owners have added a new 200-seat banquet facility called Union Station Banquets and a bar called the Platform Sports Bar.
+The current owners renovated it into a 200-seat banquet facility and a bar.